 Kazim Husain was born in UP, India, in 1960.
 He received his Ph.D. degree in chemistry/biochemistry from Kanpur University, India in 1988.
+He has been certified as Diplomat American Board of Toxicology (DABT) in 2012.
 Since 1987, he worked as a scientist at Defense R&D Establishment, Gwalior, India.
-In 1994, he worked as a Research Associate at Southern Illinois University School of Medicine, Springfield, Ill, USA.
+In 1994, he worked as a Research Associate at Southern Illinois University School of Medicine, Springfield, IL, USA.
 From 1998 to 2002, Husain worked as a Research Instructor and a Research Assistant Professor.
-In 2002, he joined Ponce School of Medicine, Ponce, Puerto Rice, USA as an Associate Professor and promoted to a Professor in 2006.
-He is mainly interested in cardiovascular, renal, and cancer pharmacology specifically in mechanisms and prevention of alcohol-induced hypertension and tissue oxidative injuries by physical conditioning; combination therapy with vitamin D analogs and angiotensin system blockade against cardiovascular and renal oxidative injury in uremia, obesity, and atherosclerosis; cancer chemotherapy using natural vitamin E compounds.
+In 2002, he joined Ponce School of Medicine, Ponce, Puerto Rice, USA, as an Associate Professor and was promoted to a Professor in 2006.
+He is mainly interested in cardiovascular, renal, and cancer pharmacology specifically in mechanisms and prevention of alcohol-induced hypertension and tissue oxidative injuries by physical conditioning; combination therapy with vitamin D analogs and angiotensin system blockade against cardiovascular and renal oxidative injury in uremia, obesity, and atherosclerosis; and cancer chemotherapy using natural vitamin E compounds.
 In 1997, he got the Young Scientist Award from ASIOA in pathology.
 Moreover, he received research grant awards from AHA, US Army, NIH, Abbott Laboratory, and NOHR.
 Husain is or has been a Member and the Chair/Director of LACUC, ICSC (SIU-SOM), IACUC, Toxicology Course, and Academic Senate (PSM).
 He is a Member of the American Society for Pharmacology and Experimental Therapeutics, the American Society for Cancer Research, and the American Society of Toxicology.
-He has published more than 115 research papers and book chapters and is a peer reviewer of more than 30 journals.
+He has published more than 120 research papers and book chapters and is a peer reviewer of more than 30 journals.